 Table of Contents

-- Protection Against System Failures – If a recent update or installation causes issues, you can revert to a working state with the help of a System Restore Point.
+- Protection Against System Failures – If a recent update or installation causes issues, you can revert to a working state.
+This can be done with the help of a System Restore Point.

-- Easy Recovery from Software Conflicts – If a program disrupts your system, restoring it to an earlier state can resolve the problem.
+- Easy Recovery from Software Conflicts – If a program disrupts your system, you can resolve the problem.
+Restore the system to an earlier state.

 - Quick Fix for Registry Errors – Restoring to a previous point can undo accidental changes to system settings.

-- No Data Loss – A restore point only affects system files and settings, keeping your personal files safe during the process.
+- No Data Loss – A restore point only affects system files and settings.
+It keeps your personal files safe during the process.

 Step 1: Enable System Protection